Fire Services

 General Information/Regulations |

 Open-air burning is regulated by the Fire Protection and Prevention Act, 1997 (Ontario Regulation 388/97).
 Article 2.6.3.4. of the Act states (among other things) that, "Open Air Burning is not permitted unless approved…".
-On May 16, 2023, Council passed By-law No. 29-2023 which provides for the regulation and control of the setting of fires and the prevention of fire in the Township.
-Permits are now required for all open-air burning including (but not limited to) recreational/campfires, agricultural, non-recreational and special/demolition burns.
-Don't forget to call at least 30 minutes before every burn!
-1-844-325-5888 |
+By-law No. 58-2024, provides for the regulation and control of the setting of fires and the prevention of fire in the Township.
+Permits are required for non-recreational/agricultural open-air burning in the Township.
+When a proposed fire does not meet the requirements of a permit, the property owner may apply for a special permit, which is issued by the Fire Chief.
+Don't forget to call at least 30 minutes before every burn: (519) 842-2481 |

 Who can apply? |

 Only property owners can apply.
 A tenant, worker or family member wishing to apply must call the Municipal Office (519) 485-0477 to provide verbal approval, or email fireadmin@swox.org with written approval.
-If you do not have an email address to apply for a permit online, please contact or visit our office during opening hours. |
+Apply for a Permanent Burn Permit Online |

 What type of permit do I need? |